 The Program in Educational Theatre is a community of diverse artists, educators, and audiences with a commitment to creating and participating in engaging theatrical experiences, not necessarily in traditional spaces or by traditional measures, but through consistent investigation of artistic processes and aesthetics.
 The development of original work has been central to the Program’s mission since its inception, and this forum proposes to generate new knowledge within the field as we address the following questions:

-2. How does accountability serve the stakeholders in a new works development
+that are innovative and sustainable?2.
+How does accountability serve the stakeholders in a new works development

 3. How do we define and measure success in a new works development process?